Los Angeles Rams vs. San Francisco 49ers NFL Week 18 Odds, Plays and Insights for January 9, 2022

 49ers stats and trends

-- In San Francisco's 16 games this season, it has eight wins against the spread.

-- The 49ers have yet to cover the spread this season when underdogs by 4 points or more.
+- The 49ers have been underdogs by 4 points or more one time this year and have not covered the spread once.

-- San Francisco's games this year have eclipsed the over/under in 43.8% of its opportunities (seven times in 16 games with a set point total).
+- San Francisco's games this year have gone over the point total in 43.8% of its opportunities (seven times in 16 games with a set point total).

-- San Francisco is 7-3 against the spread and 8-2 overall in games when it scores more than 21.6 points.
+- San Francisco is 7-3 against the spread and 8-2 overall when the team records more than 21.6 points.

-- San Francisco is 5-4 against the spread and 6-3 overall when the team totals more than 338.4 yards.
+- San Francisco is 5-4 against the spread and 6-3 overall when the team piles up more than 338.4 yards.

-- This year the 49ers have 22 turnovers, one fewer than the Rams have takeaways (23).
+- The 49ers have 22 giveaways this season, while the Rams have 23 takeaways.

 Home and road insights

-- The Rams are 3-2 ATS as 4-point favorites or more at home.
+- The Rams are 3-2 ATS as 4-point favorites or greater at home.

-- This year, Los Angeles has gone over the total in three of seven home games.
+- This year, Los Angeles has hit the over in three of seven home games.

-- Away from home, San Francisco is 4-4 against the spread, and 5-3 overall.
+- San Francisco is 4-4 against the spread, and 5-3 overall, away from home.

-- This season, in three of eight away games San Francisco has hit the over.
+- This season, in eight road games, San Francisco has gone over the total three times.

 Powered by Data Skrive.